Embassy of France, Belgrade: Interior

 The building has five floors, the first two being assigned to the Chancery and the last three to the Residence de France.
 The vestibule, reached by a large white marble staircase, is decorated with five medallions representing the rivers of France.

-The original furniture is signed Jules Leleu and Raymond Subes; unfortunately some of the purposely built furniture was either lost or returned to France during WW2.
+The original furniture is signed Jules Leleu and Raymond Subes; unfortunately some of the purposely built furniture was either lost or returned to France during World War 2.